lansuite/lansuite/website/docs/guides/guides-upgrade.md

 If yes, then you are good to unlock the installation.
 If not then either see what broke in the various logs or go to Rollback.

+### Unlock installation

+If you locked your installation, you  can now unlock it again.
+"Admin-Page" -> "Common Settings" -> "Lock LanSuite page".

-## Rollback (if stuff doesn't work)
+## Rollback (if things doesn't work)

-In case your upgrade failed terribly, and you need to return to your old state the following needs to be done:
+In case your upgrade failed, and you need to return to your old state the following needs to be done:

 ### Import DB backup

 You have to reimport the database backup taken before.
 How this is done varies in what tools you have available.
-The command line call for this would be `mysql -u<ls_user> -p < exportfile.sql`
+The command line call for this would be `mysql -u<ls_user> -p < exportfile.sql`.

 ### Restore folder backup

 Next step is to restore the folder backup taken.
-First clean up (`rm -rf <failed_update_folder>`) or move away (` mv <failed_update_folder> <anyothername>`) the failed installation.
+First clean up (`rm -rf <failed_update_folder>`) or move away (`mv <failed_update_folder> <anyothername>`) the failed installation.
 Then restore the original installation from your backup.
 Either by extracting (`gunzip ls_backup.tar.gz && tar xvf ls_backup.tar`) or moving back the copied folder (`mv <ls_folder>.backup <ls_folder>`).
 Or: Re-uploading your backup, if that was the way you went.

-### Unlock installation

-As the backup was taken at a point where the installation was locked, it may still be required to unlock it This would be done by reverting whatever was done to facilitate the original lock

 ## Pitfalls and Known Bugs

 * Please ensure that export and import of Database images use the same character encoding.
-Using the same client on the same system should ensure this, but be cautious if dump and import are done on different systems/clients
+Using the same client on the same system should ensure this, but be cautious if dump and import are done on different systems/clients.
-* MySQL 5.7 changes default behavior for GROUP BY clauses.
-This may lead to unexpected errors in some cases.
-See [#117](https://github.com/lansuite/lansuite/issues/117) for details
-* The master branch is not usable without pulling in additional resources via composer.
+* The git `master` branch is not usable without pulling in additional resources via composer.
 You must do this first to obtain a runnable installation!
-* You have to run a database table upgrade as an extension of the IP field is required to store logging information
 * Database character encoding is changed in the default settings from Latin1 to UTF8.
-Add an configuration entry to `/inc/base/config.php` under the `[database]` section named `charset = "Latin1"` to enforce Latin1 encoding
+Add an configuration entry to `/inc/base/config.php` under the `[database]` section named `charset = "Latin1"` to enforce Latin1 encoding (`UTF8` is still recommended).